-- Some lead generation companies will do PPC in certain niches like auto insurance and their click payouts rival Adsense but with the added benefit of that their policies are usually much more lenient.
+- Some lead generation companies will do PPC in certain niches like auto insurance, and their click payouts rival Adsense but with the added benefit that their policies are usually much more lenient.

 - Many lead generation companies have their own widgets that you can customize for your site and integrate seamlessly.
 These widgets are very useful for the user and actually help them find what they are looking for in addition to making you money, so it can even add to the user experience.